MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 [IngestionTime policy](../ingestiontime-policy.md) must therefore be enabled on all tables referenced in the query that should be processed "exactly-once" in the export.
 The policy is enabled by default on all newly created tables.
 * The output schema of the export query *must* match the schema of the external table to which you export.
 * Continuous export doesn't support cross-database/cluster calls.
-* Continuous export *doesn't* guarantee that each record will be written only once to the external table.
-The external table _may_ contain duplicates, if a failure occurs after export has begun and some of the artifacts were already written to the external table.
+* Continuous export doesn't guarantee that each record will be written only once to the external table.
+If a failure occurs after export has begun and some of the artifacts were already written to the external table, the external table _may_ contain duplicates.
 In such (rare) cases, artifacts are not deleted from the external table but they will *not* be reported in the
 [show exported artifacts command](#show-continuous-export-exported-artifacts).
 Continuous export *does* guarantee no duplications when using the show exported-artifacts command to read the exported artifacts.
-* Continuous export runs periodically, according to the time period configured for it.
+* Continuous export runs according to the time period configured for it.
 The recommended value for this interval is at least several minutes, depending on the latencies you're willing to accept.
 Continuous export *isn't* designed for constantly streaming data out of Kusto.
-It runs in a distributed mode, where all nodes export concurrently, so if the range of data queried by each run is small, the output of the continuous export would be many small artifacts (number depends on number of nodes in cluser).
+It runs in a distributed mode, where all nodes export concurrently.
+So if the range of data queried by each run is small, the output of the continuous export would be many small artifacts (the number depends on the number of nodes in the cluster).
 * The number of export operations that can run concurrently is limited by the cluster's data export capacity, which is 75% of the number of working nodes in the cluster (see [throttling](../../concepts/capacitypolicy.md#throttling)).
 If the cluster doesn't have sufficient capacity to handle all continuous exports, some will start lagging behind.

 * By default, all tables referenced in the export query are assumed to be [fact tables](https://en.wikipedia.org/wiki/Fact_table).
-Therefore, they are *scoped* to the database cursor - records included in the export query are only those that joined since the previous export execution.
+Therefore, they are *scoped* to the database cursor.
+Records included in the export query are only those that joined since the previous export execution.
-The export query may contain [dimension tables](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)#Dimension_table) as well, in which *all* records of the dimension table are included in *all* export queries.
+The export query may contain [dimension tables](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)#Dimension_table) in which *all* records of the dimension table are included in *all* export queries.
 Continuous-export of only dimension tables isn't supported.
 The export query must include at least a single fact table.
 The syntax explicitly declares which tables are scoped (fact) and which shouldn't (dimension).
 See the `over` parameter in the [create command](#create-or-alter-continuous-export) for details.

-All of the continuous export commands require [Database admin permission](../access-control/role-based-authorization.md).
+All of the continuous export commands require [database admin permissions](../access-control/role-based-authorization.md).

 ## Create or alter continuous export